 AWI’s smart tags aim to enable woolgrowers to track, monitor and assess the status of their flock in real time – and make more informed decisions to increase their enterprise’s profitability.

-The technology provides a combination of accelerometer (measuring the acceleration of a moving animal), proximity and position data to track the movement and activity of the animals and control the interactions between them.
+The technology provides a combination of accelerometer (measuring the acceleration of a moving animal), proximity and position data to track the movement and activity of the animals and the interactions between them.

 The technology is being designed to be low cost, long lasting and self-sufficient.

 Smart tags can either be an ‘ear tag’ that would last for several years, or a ‘collar tag’ that would be used temporarily on lambs while they are mothering up.

 Currently, the tags can locate the sheep in the paddock, establish maternal pedigree and monitor their activity.